andvarienterprises/coservant.systems/content/why.md

 I've spent my entire working life working with:

   - Systems that require humans to feed them time, energy and effort by design.
-  - The humans that insist on making them.
+  - The humans that insist on making them that way.

-We set up systems that require us to constantly interact with them; either through deficiency of capability, or often intentionally.
+We make systems that require us to constantly interact with them; either through deficiency of capability, or often intentionally.

-Be busy with work that's for humans.
+The robots work for us.

 Reject "busy work".

-The robots work for us.
+Be busy with work that's for humans.